 Humanistic Therapists believe that for clients to create lasting changes, the therapist must convey openness, empathy, and unconditional positive regard.
 I strongly support this stance in setting the tone for your session.

 Cognitive-Behavioral Therapists believe that an individual is influenced by one’s thoughts, feelings, and behaviors.
 Clients learn to rethink, re-feel and redo to create healthier habits and lasting change.
 I practice this approach and know its effectiveness.
 I am able to assist you in doing the same.

 Family of Origin Therapists believe clients benefit from understanding multi-generational family patterns as a way to create change.
 I witness clients changing due to a deeper understanding of past and current family dynamics.
 I trust that you can achieve similar results.

 Body Psychotherapy (a form of mindfulness) is for clients who desire a more body psycho-therapeutic approach.
 Modern research regarding the brain and emotions reveals that anxiety, depression, obsessive thinking, and somatic discomfort is stored in the body and not just the mind.
 As you reduce the tension in your body through a more expansive breath, you allow for positive lasting changes.
 Clients with entrenched anxiety, depression, obsessive thinking, emotional reactivity, and blocked emotions find body psychotherapy to be particularly effective.

 Serving: University Place, Fircrest, Tacoma, Gig Harbor, Puyallup, Sumner, Lake Tapps, & Bonney Lake.
-Through video conference calling or phone, I am able to offer my services to residents of Washington.
+Through video conference calling or phone, I am able to offer my services to all residents of Washington.

 Contact me at 253.300.2710 or by email at firstname.lastname@example.org to book your complementary 30-minute phone consultation to decide whether my approach works for you.